 Professor, Chair of Accounting, Office of Professional Graduate Programs

-Professor Louis has broad research and teaching interests in Financial Accounting and Corporate Finance.
+Henock Louis is the KPMG Professor of Accounting and the Chair of the Accounting Department at Penn State University.
+He has broad research and teaching interests in Financial Accounting and Corporate Finance.
 His work is published in the top accounting, business, and finance journals.
-He has conducted research seminars at a host of major American universities and throughout the world.
+Professor Louis has conducted research seminars at a host of major American universities and throughout the world.
 He received the 2005 Excellence in Accounting Research Award from the American Accounting Association Diversity Section.
-Louis has served on the editorial boards of the Accounting Review and the Contemporary Accounting Research, and as an ad hoc reviewer for all the major accounting and finance journals.
-He was an Organization of American States Graduate Fellow and a KPMG Doctoral Scholar.
-Louis holds a Ph.D. in Accounting from Ohio State University, a Ph.D. in Finance and a master’s in Accounting from the University of Mississippi, and undergraduate degrees in Theology and Business.
+He has also served on the editorial boards of the Accounting Review and the Contemporary Accounting Research, and as an ad hoc reviewer for all the major accounting and finance journals.
+Professor Louis was an Organization of American States Graduate Fellow and a KPMG Doctoral Scholar.
+He holds a Ph.D. in Accounting from Ohio State University, a Ph.D. in Finance, and a master’s in Accounting from the University of Mississippi, and undergraduate degrees in Theology and Business.

 Ph D, Accounting, The Ohio State University, 2001

 BBA, Business, 1988

 Formal courses given on a topical or special interest subject which may be offered infrequently; several different topics may be taught in one year or term.

 ACCTG 881 – Fin Stat Anlys (3)

 Analysis of financial reports to identify business strategy, assess performance and economic standing, and value claims.

 ACCTG 481 – Fin Anal Eval Dec (3)